AsmarMuqeet/QNRI-machine-learning/README.md

 > A description of the original library structure, features, and domain-specific applications, can be found
 > in a dedicated [ArXiv paper](https://arxiv.org/abs/2505.17756).

-The QNRI Machine Learning framework aims to be:
+The Qiskit Machine Learning framework aims to be:

 * **User-friendly**, allowing users to quickly and easily prototype quantum machine learning models without the need of extensive quantum computing knowledge.